 So you might want to read these tips for having a chat about money with your partner.

-2 Making a list and checking it (at least) twice
+2 Make a list and check it (at least) twice

 Work out what you can afford to spend this Christmas and write that number down.

 Then create a list with the names of everyone you plan to buy a gift for.

 Add in costs for the groceries, the tree, decorations, travel and socialising (if that’s an option, this Christmas)